Understanding Evictions in Oakland

 The Just Cause for Eviction Ordinance prohibits a property owner from terminating a tenancy without good or just cause.
 All units covered by the Rent Adjustment Program are also covered under the Just Cause for Eviction Ordinance.
 However, if your unit is not covered under RAP, it may still be covered under this ordinance.

-You can read the Just Cause for Eviction Ordinance here and its regulations here.
+You can read the full text of the Just Cause for Eviction Ordinance and its regulations and guidelines.

 Just Cause is Required for Eviction (Oakland Municipal Code, Section 8.22.300)